 By using our sensor-based technology to monitor sleeping and waking patterns, caregivers can gain insight into nighttime routines and proactively address sleep issues.
-Using the trends collected by our remote support system, individuals and caregivers can address unsafe situations as well as challenging behavioral outcomes related to issues with sleeping, waking, and wandering at night.
+Using the data collected by our remote support system, individuals and caregivers can address unsafe situations and behaviors related to sleeping, waking, and wandering at night.

 Who do we consider?

 - Individuals who may be at risk for falling or wandering during night hours

 - Individuals who are aging in place or have dementia or Alzheimer's

 - People who might be engaging in unsafe or unhealthy behaviors at night (chronic overeating, wandering, accessing unsafe areas of the home, destructive behaviors)